Buying property in Cancún?

 Is resale liquidity strong enough in Cancún as of 2026?

-As of early 2026, resale liquidity in Cancún is reasonably strong compared to many Mexican cities because the market attracts multiple buyer pools including local households, domestic migrants, second-home buyers, and some international purchasers.
+As of early 2026, resale liquidity in Cancún is moderate to good compared to most Mexican cities, because the market attracts multiple buyer pools: local families, domestic migrants, second-home buyers from Mexico City and Monterrey, and some foreign purchasers using fideicomiso trusts.

 Is selling time getting longer in Cancún as of 2026?